mozilla/mozilla-new-products-wp/README.md

     npm run start
     ```

-6. In another terminal tab, run the setup theme command, which will activate your theme and update the seed database

-    ```shell
-    ./bin/setup-theme
-    ```

-7. The site should be up and running with BrowserSync at <http://localhost:3000>, which proxies <https://mozilla-builders-wp.ddev.site>.
+6. The site should be up and running with BrowserSync at <http://localhost:3000>, which proxies <https://mozilla-builders-wp.ddev.site>.

-8. To access WP admin, visit https://mozilla-builders-wp.ddev.site/wp-admin.
+7. To access WP admin, visit https://mozilla-builders-wp.ddev.site/wp-admin.
 The default credentials are `admin` / `password`.
 You may need to click on an 'Update Database' button the first time you log in; the defaults are fine here.

-To shut down the container and development server, type `Ctrl+C`.
+To shut down the container and development server, run `npm run stop`.

 ## Plugins